Electronics by Air Freight to Brazil

 - Always use an experienced Brazilian customs broker

-Points of attention for air freight electronics
+Key considerations for air freight of electronics

-Electronics is a broad category — from consumer gadgets to industrial PCBs and semiconductors.
+Electronics is a broad category—from consumer gadgets to industrial PCBs and semiconductors.
 Most points of attention revolve around two things: lithium batteries and export control.

 Lithium batteries (DGR)

-Products with built-in or loose lithium batteries are subject to IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
-This also applies to phones, laptops and power banks.
-Shipments must be correctly classified, packaged and documented.
-Aircargo.nl is DGR-certified and handles this completely.
+Products with built-in or loose lithium batteries fall under IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
+This also applies to phones, laptops, and power banks.
+Shipments must be properly classified, packed, and documented.
+Aircargo.nl is DGR certified and handles this completely.

 Export control

 Certain electronics and semiconductors fall under dual-use regulations (EU Dual-Use Regulation 2021/821).
-For export to countries outside the EU an export license may be required.
-This applies particularly to chips, encryption equipment and communication technology.
+An export license may be required for shipments outside the EU.
+This especially applies to chips, encryption equipment, and communication technology.
 Aircargo.nl routinely screens for export control obligations.

 Packaging & ESD

-- ESD-sensitive components must be in antistatic packaging
+- ESD-sensitive parts must be packed in antistatic packaging

-- Screen markings (screens, displays) require firmly supported transport
+- Screen items (screens, displays) require well-supported transport

-- High-value shipments are transported securely (screened cargo)
+- High-value shipments are transported under security measures (screened cargo)

 Electronics shipping to Brazil?